NBA Finals Preview: Odds, Props, & Best Bets on Warriors vs. Celtics

 For NY sports bettors, here are the best odds available on the Warriors vs. Celtics.

 First, who is the favorite to win the series?
-Currently, that would be the Warriors at a competitive -150 on DraftKings NY.
+With the series tied 1-1, the odds are hovering around -105 for both teams on DraftKings NY.

 - FanDuel NY and BetMGM NY both have Warriors to win at -115 and Celtics at -105